 How To Apply

 Applicants may apply for a Greenspring Grant to support the general operations of their organization or a specific program or initiative.
 In either case, Greenspring requires that organizations complete the online application to apply for funding.
-The application window for 2025 is now closed.
+The application window for 2026 will be open from June 1st to June 30th.

-In partnership with local community foundations, all applications will be reviewed to determine if the organization qualifies under the stated guidelines.
+In partnership with Baltimore Community Foundation (BCF), all applications will be reviewed to determine if the organization qualifies under the stated guidelines.
 If the applicant qualifies and is in good order, our employee-run committee will determine the recipients.

-All applicants were notified of the decision in September 2025.
+All applicants will notified of the decision in September 2026.

 Congratulations to the 2025 recipients!
 The Greenspring Grant Committee awarded a total of $100,000 to these ten outstanding organizations.